This section focuses on the user and permission management feature in the Administration application. The feature includes:

-- "Global roles" contain permissions that apply to all data within a tenant.
+- Global roles: Contain permissions that apply to all data within a tenant.

-- "Inventory roles" contain permissions that apply to groups of devices.
+- Inventory roles: Contain permissions that apply to groups of devices.

-- "Application access" enables a user to use an application.
+- Application access: Enables a user to use an application.

-- admins: A role with all permissions enabled.
-The initial administrator, the first user created in a tenant, will have this role.
+|admin||All permissions are enabled.
+The initial administrator, the first user created in a tenant, has this role.|

-- devices: A role with a typical permission setup for devices.
-After registration, a device automatically have this role.
-You may edit this role if you know that your devices require less or more permissions, or you can assign other roles to your devices.|
+|devices||Typical permission setup for devices.
+After registration, a device automatically has this role.
+Edit this role if your devices require less or more permissions, or assign other roles to your devices.|

-- CEP Manager: A role with full access to all smart rules and event processing rules.|
+|CEP Manager||Can access all smart rules and event processing rules.|

-- Cockpit User: A role with access to the Cockpit application.
-In addition, you should add a role providing access to devices to a user.
+|Cockpit User||Can access the Cockpit application.
+In addition, you should add a role providing access to devices.|

-|Device management User: A role with access to the Device management application.
+|Device management User||Can access the Device Management application.
 The user will be able to use the simulator and to run bulk operations.
 In addition, you should add a role providing access to devices.|

-|Shared User Manager: A user with this role can manage sub-users.
-Your subscription plan needs to include user hierarchies to be able to manage sub-users.|
+|Shared User Manager||Can manage sub-users.
+The subscription plan needs to include user hierarchies to be able to manage sub-users.|

-- Tenant Manager: A user with this role can manage tenant-wide settings, such as own applications, data brokerage, data retention, options and tenant statistics.|
+|Tenant Manager||Can manage tenant-wide settings, such as own applications, data brokerage, data retention, options and tenant statistics.|

 You may see the following legacy roles:

-- business: A roles with access to all devices and their data but without administration rights in the tenant.|
+|business||Can access all devices and their data but has no management permission in the tenant.|

 |readers||Can read all data (including users, in contrast to "Global Readers").|

 To edit a global role, simply click on its card.
-To create a new global role, click on “Add Role” in the global roles section.
+To create a new global role, click Add Role in the "Global roles" tab.

-- Read: Read specified data.
+- Read: Read the specified data.